 Tiberius went to the front.
 He didn’t do anything glamorous.
 He did not lead armies out on a revenge mission.
 Instead, he rode up and down the Rhine frontier solidifying the river fortifications.

 He sourced men and horses from across Gaul.
 He rebuilt Rome’s legions, he rebuilt its cavalry and then two years on, he was ready to start launching punitive strikes into Germany.

 But even when he was doing that, he was taking the utmost care.
 And so, as a result of that, the Rhine frontier held and the Roman Empire did not collapse and the only impact of this disastrous defeat is that Germany was lost.
 Nothing else was lost.

 Tiberius saw the bigger picture

 Now, this was not glamorous.
 It did not win him plaudits.
 Tiberius’s nephew Germanicus was a young man full of dash and vim and he was endlessly galloping off into the forests and risking another calamitous defeat, and ultimately, Tiberius brings him back.

 The Roman people are very cross about this because they love Germanicus, you know, brilliant, makes excellent copy.
 But Tiberius is right.
 Security is far more important than dash.
 But unless you look at the evidence very, very closely, you would never recognize that.

-You’d never recognize the qualities that Tiberius brought in the administration of the world.
+You’d never recognise the qualities that Tiberius brought in the administration of the world.
 But I think that when you look at the Rhine frontier and then you look at his reputation in Alexandria, those give you two very, very useful clues as to why the Empire was at peace throughout his reign.